External Data Sources¶

 - Test the connection as needed;

-All connected data sources can be seen in Integrations > External Data Sources > Connected Data Sources.
+All connected data sources can be seen under Integration > External Data Sources > Connected Data Sources.

-In the list, you can perform the following operations:
+In the list, you can perform the following actions:

-- View data source type, ID, status, creation information, and update information;
+- View the type, ID, status, creation information, and update information of the data source;

 - Edit a data source, modifying configurations other than DataFlux Func, data source type, and ID;